How can Vagisil help me?

 How do I take Vagisil?

 Read the label on the medication and take medication as prescribed by your doctor.
 Do not use this medication longer than recommended.
 Do not use larger or smaller amounts of the medication.
 When treating a minor skin condition, apply a thin layer on to the affected area up to 4 times a day.
-If your medication comes in a spray, spray medication 6 – 12 inches away from skin.
+If your medication comes in a spray, spray medication 6 – 12 inches away from the skin.
 If the affected area is on your face, spray medication on your hands and then apply it on to the affected area on your face.

 Avoid contact with your eyes and do not spray onto your face.
-Do not use Vagisil on large affected skin areas, deep punctured wounds, raw or blistered skin from a severe burn or abrasion.
+Do not use Vagisil on large affected skin areas, deep puncture wounds, raw or blistered skin from a severe burn or abrasion.
 Store Vagisil at room temperature and away from the heat or moisture.
 Do not freeze.

 If a dose is missed, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and return to your regular dosing schedule.
 Do not double up on doses.
 You may or may not be on a dosing schedule.